top of page

 Even a round rock has a flat side if you can find it.

-The small stones are shy, they are hiding in the earth, you must go and find them.
+The small stones are shy, they are hiding in the earth.

 Do as little as possible.